-My email acquaintance Michael Blinder pointed out something very awesome in the movie Rounders.
+My email acquaintance Michael Blinder recently wrote to point out something very awesome in the movie Rounders.
 Both Teddy KGB and Mike McDermott (Matt Damon’s character) exhibit a few poker tells besides the infamous Oreo cookie one.
 Both of them exhibit a kind of poker tell I call “disclaimers”, which are verbal statements designed to explain away (in other words, disclaim) the meaning behind an action.
 It’s like when an amateur player moves all-in with the nuts and says “I’m pretty short, might as well go all in.”
 (Here’s a link to a previous post about disclaimers.)

 Hellmuth bets into Fishman and Fishman feigns uncertainty, saying “I’m not gonna let you do this to me again, Phil.”
 Then he pushes all in.
 Fishman is trying to suggest that he is tired of being pushed around and that is why he is fighting back.
 This is a very classic example of a disclaimer, and many amateurs do this.
 If an amateur player tries to make excuses for why he’s betting or raising, you should be very wary.
 Even a lot of experienced players will do subtle variations of this (although experienced players will also be capable of switching these kinds of things up, so it’s best to only trust it from players who you think are predictable.)